evansosenko/legacy.evansosenko.com/README.md

 ## License

+This code is Copyright 2013 Evan Sosenko,
-This code is licensed under the MIT license.
+This site is built with [Jekyll & ZURB](https://github.com/razor-x/jekyll-and-zurb) which is licensed under the MIT license.

 ## Warranty